kgthegreat/kgthegreat.github.io/_posts/2016-12-11-golang-methods-on-values-or-pointers.md

 ---
 layout: post
-title: Should methods be defined on value or pointer?
+title: Should methods be defined on value or pointer in Golang?
 ---

 This post points to an important distinction about methods defined on value or pointer in Golang